List of Bundesliga clubs eliminated from the DFB-Pokal by amateur sides: Milestones

 In the 2000–01 edition, 1.
 FC Magdeburg, former European Cup Winners' Cup winners, were on an outstanding season in the tier four NOFV-Oberliga Süd, taking out the league title scoring 120 goals.
 In the cup, the club did what no fourth division side had done before, defeating two Bundesliga sides in the same edition.
 The club disposed of 1.
 FC Köln with a 5–2 victory before taking on Bayern Munich in the second round.
 After a 1–1 at the end of regular time, Magdeburg defeated Bayern 4–2 on penalties.
 1. FCM went on to the fourth round, where it was stopped by Schalke 04 while Bayern won the Champions League that season.
 Even more successful was Union Berlin of the Regionalliga Nord that season, who reached the final of the German Cup.
 Union knocked out Bundesliga sides VfL Bochum and Borussia Mönchengladbach in the process before losing to Schalke 04 in the final.
 It also qualified for the UEFA Cup since Schalke was already qualified for the Champions League.
-The reserve side of VfB Stuttgart, VfB Stuttgart Amateure, added to the number of surprise results in the 2000–01 German Cup season when it set a new record score for third division sides against Bundesliga teams, defeating Eintracht Frankfurt 6–1.
+The reserve side of VfB Stuttgart, VfB Stuttgart Amateure, added to the number of surprise results in the 2000–01 German Cup season when it set a new record score for a third division side against Bundesliga teams, defeating Eintracht Frankfurt 6–1.
 The team was then knocked out by its own first team in the second round, with two of the best players in the 6–1 victory then fielding for the first team against the seconds, Alexander Hleb and Ioannis Amanatidis.

 Hamburger SV was once more the victim of a third division side in 2004, when it lost 4–2 to Regionalliga Nord team SC Paderborn.
 The game in which Hamburg lead 2–0 before half time was decided by referee Robert Hoyzer, who awarded two penalties to Paderborn and send off Hamburg player Émile Mpenza.
 Only later was it discovered that this surprise result was caused by match fixing in which Hoyzer was involved.

 In 2005–06, HSV's local rival, FC St. Pauli, having dropped to the tier three Regionalliga, knocked out a number of professional sides, among them Bundesliga teams Hertha BSC and Werder Bremen with 4–3 and 3–1 victories.
 The club was only stopped in the semi-finals, when Bayern Munich proved too strong and won 3–0.

 In 2006–07, Hamburger SV once more fell victim to a third division side, when Stuttgarter Kickers defeated the HSV 4–3 after extra time.